thosgood/this-weeks-finds/markdown/201-250/week235.md

 > expenditure, but moving the computational state in a preferred
 > direction (forward!) is another matter.
 This requires a driving force,
 > and in physically realistic systems, this force will be resisted by a
-> \"friction\" caused by imperfections in dynamics that couple motion
+> "friction" caused by imperfections in dynamics that couple motion
 > along the progress coordinate to motion in other, computationally
 > irrelevant degrees of freedom.
 In a broad class of physically
 > realistic systems, this friction scales like viscous drag: the